openshift-labs/learn-katacoda/subsystems/container-internals-lab-4/01-multi-container-applications.md

 ``oc get pv``{{execute}}

+Now, let's instantiate some Persistent Volumes:

+``oc create -f ~/labs/lab4-step1/persistent-volumes.yaml``{{execute}}

+## Terminal 1 ##

 Once you are done inspecting all of the objects from above, wait for the image builds to complete.
-Once the builds from above complete, instantiate the peristent volumes:
+Once the builds from above complete, instantiate the two-tier application:

-``oc create -f ~/labs/lab4-step1/persistent-volumes.yaml``{{execute}}

-And, the two-tier application:

 ``oc create -f ~/labs/lab4-step1/wordpress-objects.yaml``{{execute}}